neurodata/neurodata.io/content/about/agreements.md

 [TOC]

+## Agrements

+We are priveledged to collectively co-create our community.
+Being a part of this community affords us access to many amazing resources.
+As members of the JHU commmunity, we already have agreed to follow the following guidelines:

+- The rights and responsibilities of all JHU students (documented [here](http://web.jhu.edu/administration/provost/docs/Rights_Responsibilities_Final.pdf)).
+- JHU advisor-PhD student relationships commitments set forth by the [University Provost](https://provost.jhu.edu/wp-content/uploads/sites/4/2019/08/JHU-Mentorship-Commitments-of-Faculty-Advisors-and-PhD-Students.pdf).
+- [University's policies on Academic Freedom](http://web.jhu.edu/administration/provost/initiatives/academicfreedom/AcademicFreedomatJohnsHopkins.pdf).

+As members of the lab, we also agree to the following.

+### Birthday agreements
+On the day of a lab members' birthday, all other members shall refer to them as "Your Supreme Superbity."
+Also, all lab members must spontaneously break out into an enthusiastic chicken dance at their command.

+### Other agreements

+  Associated with access to those resources and privileges are a number of responsibilities.
+We therefore agree to the following:

+- be physically present on Monday through Thursday 12-4 whenever JHU is open, modulo classes, travel, disease, or family emergencies,
+- prioritize any request from jovo over all other school responsibilities
+- attend your weekly subgroup meeting,
+- attend weekly lab meeting and present 1x per cycle
+- respond to other lab members' queries within a week,
+- upon submitting a paper, by that day
+    - post manuscript to a preprint server,
+    - post  reproducible code,
+    - update our lab webpage,
+- apply to present at a conference annually, and
+- apply for fellowships after completing year 2

+If any individual is not acting in a fashion that is in alignment with these agreements,  we will revise the agreements or the relationship, as warranted.

 ## Commitments

 The below [commitments](https://conscious.is/blogs/going-deeper-with-the-15-commitments-the-power-of-clear-commitment) are designed to facilitate each of us individually and collectively [flourishing](https://amz.run/5O5A).
 They are in a continual process of refinement; in all aspects of life (including work and science), we experiment, learn, and grow.
-These commitments *augment*, and therefore do not replace, official JHU policies, including:
+These commitments *augment*,

-- The rights and responsibilities of all JHU students (documented [here](http://web.jhu.edu/administration/provost/docs/Rights_Responsibilities_Final.pdf)).
-- JHU advisor-PhD student relationships commitments set forth by the [University Provost](https://provost.jhu.edu/wp-content/uploads/sites/4/2019/08/JHU-Mentorship-Commitments-of-Faculty-Advisors-and-PhD-Students.pdf).
-- [University's policies on Academic Freedom](http://web.jhu.edu/administration/provost/initiatives/academicfreedom/AcademicFreedomatJohnsHopkins.pdf).

-Joining the lab, which is made official by signing documents with JHU where JHU commits to you, amounts to also agreeing to all of the below core commitments.
-If any individual is not acting in a fashion that is in alignment with these commitments, that indicates that our environment is not adequately supportive of their flourishing, and therefore, we will seek to find something more in alignment with them (which could happen by modifying the commitments, or supporting them to find an opportunity that is more supportive of them).

 The expectation is that each of us meet all of these commitments 90% of the time.